systeminit/si/app/docs/src/reference/asset/function.md

 Action functions take an `Input` argument.
 It has a `properties` field which contains an object that has:

 * The `si` properties
-* The `domain` properties
-* The `resource` data
-* The `resource_value` data
-* Any generated `code`

-#### The si properties

   These are the core properties set as meta-data for the function.
 Name, color, etc.

-#### The domain properties
+* The `domain` properties

   These are the properties specified in the schema itself.

-#### The resource data
+* The `resource` data

   This is the output of the last action, stored as the state of the resource.
 It contains 3 fields:

-  * _status_: one of "ok", "warning", or "error"
+  - _status_: one of "ok", "warning", or "error"
-  * _message_: an optional message
+  - _message_: an optional message
-  * _payload_: the resource payload itself
+  - _payload_: the resource payload itself

-#### The resource_value data
+* The `resource_value` data

   This is information pulled into the component properties from resource payload data.
 These are properties added with the `addResourceProp()` method of a components schema.

-#### Generated code
+* Any generated `code`

   Generated code is available as a map, whose key is the name of the code generation function that generated it.

 ### Action function return value